“You keep using that word. I do not think it means what you think it means.” – Inigo Montoya, The Princess Bride

 I see this one all the time.
 Complement is something that adds to or supplements something else.
 Compliment is something nice someone says about you.

 Criteria is plural, and the singular form is criterion.
-If someone tells you they have only one criteria, you can quickly interject and offer that it be they get a clue.
+If someone tells you they have only one criteria, you can quickly interject and offer that it be that they get a clue.

 Farther / Further